MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-manage-forms.md

 You can reuse this example to enrich your leads with more UTM parameters like utm_campaign, utm_medium, utm_term, utm_content.

-## Customize the form and form submission entities
+### Customize the form and form submission entities

 You can [add custom attributes to the form or form submission entities](real-time-marketing-customize-forms.md) to enhance your experience with the form editor.

-## Integrate a custom captcha into the form
+### Integrate a custom captcha into the form

 You can [integrate custom captcha](real-time-marketing-form-custom-captcha.md) bot protection services like [Google reCAPTCHA](https://www.google.com/recaptcha/about/) into your form.

 ### Custom back-end validation of form submission

-It's possible to build custom back-end form submission validation that prevents form submission processing.
-It shows an error message to the user who tried to submit the form.
-You can find the inspiration for this back-end validation in the article about [integrating custom captcha](real-time-marketing-form-custom-captcha.md), where the form makes back-end validation to evaluate the result of a captcha challenge.
+It's possible to build [custom back-end form submission validation](real-time-marketing-form-customize-submission-validation.md) that prevents or extends form submission processing.

 [!INCLUDE [footer-include](./includes/footer-banner.md)]